-To prevent or reducing oral complications, we check complications during cancer treatment for oral conditions of the patients, identify the patients at risk, and start preventive measures before cancer therapy begins.
+To prevent or reduce oral complications, we check complication during cancer treatment oral conditions of the patients, identify the patients at risk and start preventive measures before cancer therapy begins.

-Our routine activities for cancer patients is below:
+Our routine activities for cancer patients are below:

-- Prevention and treatment of medication-related osteonecrosis of the jaw (MRONJ)
+5) Prevention and treatment of medicationassociated osteonecrosis of the jaw (MRONJ)

-- Cooperation business of a medical department and dentistry for the solution to dental problems of the cancer patient
+6) Cooperation business of a medical department and dentistry for the solution to dental problems of cancer patient.

-The lecture and the practice concerning oral health care were regularly held for nurses and residents.
+Lecture and practice training concerning oral health care were regularly held for nurses and residents.

-Making a new system that strengthens collaboration with the nurse ~ An emphasis on preventive dental intervention, carried out screening of the oral cavity problem.
+- Making at new system that strengthen collaboration with nurse ~ An emphasis on preventive dental intervention, carried out screening of oral cavity problems.

-Contribute to medicine and dentistry collaboration in cancer care hospitals in the region.
+- Contribute to medicine- and dentistry-related collaboration in cancer care hospitals in the region.